 Talks, topics, and videos

-I’ve spoken at a myriad of tech and academic events over the years including An Event Apart (April 2020, October 2020), Radical Research Summit, Smashing Conference, HighEdWeb, WPCampus, PressNomics, TechDays, JSDay, Make Web Not War, MIX, WordCamps including US and EU, Meetups, podcasts, and more.
-My talks cover a wide range of topics, mainly about tech and design ethics, web design and development, and how the web and the internet works.
+I’ve spoken at a myriad of tech and academic events over the years including An Event Apart (December 2022, April 2020, October 2020), UX Nordic, Radical Research Summit, Smashing Conference, HighEdWeb, WPCampus, PressNomics, TechDays, JSDay, Make Web Not War, MIX, WordCamps including US and EU, Meetups, podcasts, and more.
+My talks cover a wide range of topics, mainly tech and design ethics, web design and development, and how the web and the internet works.
 Each of my talks is tailored to a specific event and its audience.

 If you’re interested in these (or other related) talks or workshops, get in touch!

-To get an idea of what my talks are like, here are a few video examples.
-Slides for these talks can be found at Slideshare.
+To get an idea of what my talks are like, here are a few video samples.

 I Thought We Were Making World Peace